pulumi/docs/content/blog/yaml-terraform-pulumi-whats-the-smart-choice-for-deployment-automation-with-kubernetes/index.md

 [Terraform](https://www.terraform.io/) is an Infrastructure as Code tool.
 It lets you define and manage your infrastructure in a declarative way.
 It uses a high-level configuration language called HashiCorp Configuration Language (HCL).
 To manage Kubernetes objects with Terraform, use the Kubernetes provider.
 It allows you to define Kubernetes objects in Terraform HCL.

-The [Kubernetes provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest) allows you to define Kubernetes objects like `kubernetes_deployment`, `kubernetes_service`, `kubernetes_config_map`, and `kubernetes_secret` in code, leveraging the language features of Terraform.
+The [Kubernetes provider](https://registry.terraform.io/providers/hashicorp/kubernetes/latest) allows you to define Kubernetes objects like `kubernetes_deployment`, `kubernetes_service`, `kubernetes_config_map`, `kubernetes_secret`, and more in code, leveraging the language features of Terraform.
 You can use, to a certain extent, loops, conditions, and variables in a way that is not possible with plain YAML files.

 Let's have a look at an example of a `Deployment` object in Terraform HCL for an `Nginx` web server: